 VA Dependency and Indemnity Compensation (VA DIC) is a financial benefit offered to the family of veterans who have passed away or been disabled due to a service-connected injury or disease.
-Typically, VA DIC payments are offered to the survivors of veterans if they meet certain eligibility and qualification standards.
+VA DIC is typically worth $1,653.07 a month for 2025.
+Get help accessing VA benefits if you or a loved one has been affected by mesothelioma.

-What Is VA Dependency and Indemnity Compensation?
+What is VA Dependency and Indemnity Compensation?

 VA Dependency and Indemnity Compensation is a tax-free monetary benefit offered by the U.S. Department of Veterans Affairs (VA) to the survivors of veterans and their loved ones.
+It currently pays out $1,653.07 in many cases.

 One such service-related illness is mesothelioma, a cancer caused by asbestos exposure.

-Veterans with mesothelioma may have been exposed to the dangerous toxin asbestos during their military service, which caused their cancer later in life.
-In these cases, surviving spouses and/or dependent children of veterans may be eligible for VA DIC and additional mesothelioma VA benefits.
+If a veteran passes away from mesothelioma, surviving spouses and/or dependent children of veterans may be eligible for VA DIC and additional mesothelioma VA benefits.

 The Mesothelioma Veterans Center team can help determine if you qualify for VA DIC or other VA benefits.